kbond/document-library/README.md

 ```

 > **Note**: If no `namer` or `expression` is configured, defaults to the `ExpressionNamer`
-> with it's configured default expression.
+> with its configured default expression.

 #### Store Additional Document Metadata